 Kelly Mileham is a Building Trades Instructor at Batavia Career and Technical Education (CTE) Center.
-Mileham attended Batavia CTE Center and graduated from Oakfield Alabama Central School.
+Mileham attended the Batavia CTE Center and graduated from Oakfield-Alabama Central School.

 Mileham was interested in the trade because of the skills he learned from helping his father and uncles.
 After graduation, he went right to work in the trades field.
 His first job after graduation was at Overhead Door of Batavia.